 \section{Related Work}

-\textbf{Models for heteroscedastic regression.} In the standard Bayesian Neural Network (BNN) model for regression (e.g. ~\citet{mackay1992practical,neal2012bayesian}), one generally assumes that the irreducible noise (aleatoric uncertainty) in the data is identically and independently distributed.
-However, many real-world tasks~\citep{kendall2017uncertainties, depeweg2018decomposition} require more complex forms of aleatoric uncertainty.
-In particular, one may need to relax the assumption that the noise is identically distributed---not only may the variance of the noise depend on $x$ (heteroscedasticity) but the form of the distribution may also change depending on the input.
+\paragraph{Models for heteroscedastic regression.} In the standard Bayesian Neural Network (BNN) model for regression (e.g. ~\citet{mackay1992practical,neal2012bayesian}), one generally assumes that the irreducible noise (aleatoric uncertainty) in the data is identically and independently distributed.
+However, many real-world tasks~\citep{Kendall2017, depeweg2018decomposition} require more complex forms of aleatoric uncertainty.
+In particular, one may need to relax the assumption that the noise is identically distributed---not only may the variance of the noise depend on the input (heteroscedasticity) but the form of the distribution may also change depending on the input.
 Works that consider more complex noise models take two main forms.
-The first considers a predictor of the form $y = f(x;W) + \epsilon(x)$, where the output noise $\epsilon$ is a stochastic function of $x$ (e.g. ~\citet{kou2015probabilistic, bauza2017probabilistic}).
-These ``output noise'' models have a long history in the Gaussian process (GP) literature (e.g. ~\citet{le2005heteroscedastic, wang2012Gaussian, kersting2007most}) and have been formulated more recently for BNNs (e.g. ~\citet{kendall2017uncertainties, gal2016uncertainty}).
+The first considers a predictor of the form $y = f(x;W) + \epsilon(x)$, where the output noise $\epsilon$ is a stochastic function of the input $x$ (e.g. ~\citet{kou2015probabilistic, bauza2017probabilistic}).
+These ``output noise'' models have a long history in the Gaussian process (GP) literature (e.g. ~\citet{le2005heteroscedastic, wang2012Gaussian, kersting2007most}) and have been formulated more recently for BNNs (e.g. ~\citet{Kendall2017, gal2016uncertainty}).
 Such models are appropriate, for example, when one believes that aleatoric uncertainty is solely rooted in observational error of the output (the input is measured without noise and there are no unobserved explanatory variables), and that this error varies across the input domain.
-For example, $y$ may represent noisy sensor readings at a location $x$ and sensors located in some input regions may be more error prone that others.
+For example, $y$ may represent noisy sensor readings at a region $x$, and some regions may be more error-prone than others.